 AIR

-In order to help your lawn combat the effects of drought, SavaLawn recommends core aeration this spring.
-Core aeration will give your lawn some breathing room by allowing air, water and nutrients to enter the soil and alleviate soil compaction.
+In order to help your lawn thrive, SavaLawn recommends core aeration in the spring.
+Core aeration will give your lawn some breathing room by allowing air, water and nutrients to enter the soil more freely.
+Specifically, aeration:

 SEED